frederic-perez/AmE-dictionary/data/dictionary.md

 __self-fulfilling__ _Self-fulfilling prophecy._
 __self-indulgent__ _adj_
 __self-righteous__ _adj_ :two: Excessively or hypocritically pious. _My self-righteous neighbor Mary makes herself out to be a paragon of virtue and chastity, but I know that she has some dirty little secrets of her own._
+__self-satisfied__ _adj_ Having or showing a complacent satisfaction with oneself, one's own actions, behavior, etc.
 __self-steem__
 __self-tanner__ _n_ A cosmetic preparation used to give skin the appearance of having been darkened by the sun. _Syn_ sunless tanner
 __selfless__